jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 If it's not obvious that all code paths return, then back up and either [Eliminate Early Return/Continue/Break (fix link)](#) or try something different.

-## 2. Move Lamda to Outer Scope
+## 2. Move closure to outer scope

-Select the lambda declaration, cut it, and paste it outside.
+Select the closure declaration, cut it, and paste it outside.

 If it compiles, go to step ???
 Convert to Function.